tahsin2627/nextjs-spotify-api-template/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 To learn more about the Spotify API, check out the [Spotify for Developers](https://developer.spotify.com/documentation/web-api) documentation.

-### Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

-Check out our Next.js deployment documentation for more details.